nokuik/KDDI-IoT-2019/README.md

 ### Overview

-The KDDI-IoT-2019 dataset contains ZIP files for each device in the ipfix directory.
+The KDDI-IoT-2019 dataset contains GZ files for each device in the ipfix directory.
 IoT devices are listed in the table below.
 Extracting the GZ file outputs a JSON file that contains IPFIX records.
 (Some GZ files are split.)
 We generated IPFIX records by YAF[^1] from PCAP files and converted IPFIX binary to JSON file by Super Mediator[^2].
 We used the following commands.